surrealwaffle/bsp_exorcist/README.md

 `tool.exe` may compile incorrect BSPs (both for map and collision models), especially when nearly coplanar surface warnings are emitted.
 This behaviour produces both BSP leaks as well as phantom BSP.
 It must be stressed that Halo's BSP traversal subroutines are implemented correctly.
-The root cause of phantom BSP are incorrect splitting planes.
+The root cause of phantom BSP is incorrect splitting planes.

 The leaves of a 3D BSP tree form disjoint, convex volumes defined by splitting